Rosa DeLauro CT-03

 2012

-DeLauro was reelected to a 12th term with 74.6%[21] of the vote against Republican nominee Wayne Winsley, a former member of the U.S. Navy.
+DeLauro was reelected to a twelfth term with 74.6%[21] of the vote against Republican nominee Wayne Winsley, a former member of the U.S. Navy.

 2014

-DeLauro was reelected to a 13th term with 67.1%[22] of the vote against Republican nominee James Brown, a high school math teacher.
+DeLauro was reelected to a thirteenth term with 67.1%[22] of the vote against Republican nominee James Brown, a high school math teacher.

 2016

-DeLauro was reelected to a 14th term with 69%[23] of the vote against Republican nominee Angel Cadena, a former candidate for Connecticut State Comptroller.
+DeLauro was reelected to a fourteenth term with 69%[23] of the vote against Republican nominee Angel Cadena, a former candidate for Connecticut State Comptroller.

 2018